rparak/Programming-for-robots-and-manipulators-VRM/README.md

 </p>

 **Part 9:**
 - A lecture on an interesting topic related to robotics.
+It can be realized by a company from the South Moravian region (INTEMAC, B&R Automation, SMC Industrial Automation, etc.)

 **Part 10:**
 - Simple demonstration of robot motion control and trajectory planning via the ROS system using several simulation tools (RVIZ, gazebo, etc.)